planetariumfish/react-remove-comments/README.md

 This is a simple app in React that takes an uploaded .txt file, strips out comments, and displays the result.

+## Cases handled

+`//` single line comments:

+- at the start of a line
+- in the middle of a line

+`/* */` multiline comments:

+- as a single line comment at the start of a line
+- as a single line comment in the middle of a line
+- at the start of a line
+- from the middle of a line
+- ending at the end line
+- ending in the middle of a line

 ## Technologies

 Set up using: